Measurement of the Born cross section for $e^+e^- \to p K^- K^- \bar{\Xi}^+$ at $\sqrt{s} =$ 3.5-4.9 GeV: Event selection

 To further suppress the background, a primary vertex fit for $p K^- K^-$ is performed, and events with $\chi^2 < 100$ are kept.
 The number of anti-baryons $\bar{\Xi}^+$ at each energy point is determined using an unbinned maximum likelihood fit to the recoil mass of the $p K^- K^-$ system, defined as

-where $E_{p(K^-_1,K^-_2)}$ and $p_{p(K^-_1, K^-_2)}$ are the energy and momentum of the proton (negative kaons), respectively.
+where $E_{p(K^-_1,K^-_2)}$ and $\vec{p}_{p(K^-_1, K^-_2)}$ are the energy and momentum of the proton (negative kaons), respectively.
 The signal shape is modeled using a histogram of $M^{\rm recoil}_{p K^- K^-}$ from MC simulation, which is additionally convolved with a Gaussian function to account for different mass resolutions between data and MC simulation when the signal significance is greater than 3$\sigma$.
+Note that the resolution will be worse as the energy increases because the empirical beam energy spread $(0.9454 \sqrt{s} - 2.147)/\sqrt{2}$ MeV will dominate the effect.
 Using a detailed background analysis in both data and MC simulation, the dominant background is determined to be from misidentified particles.
 All backgrounds contribute either smooth shapes or shifted peaks away from the signal region in the recoil mass spectra, ensuring no contamination of the signal region.
 Consequently, the background shape is described by a first- or second-order Chebyshev polynomial function.
 The fit results are presented in table~\ref{num_result} and shown in figure~\ref{fit_pkk}.